pactus-project/pactus.org/docs/guide/run-ansible.md

 encrypts variables so you can protect sensitive content such as secret keys.

 Before creating Ansible Vault, you need to know the private key for the validator.
-Using `zarb inspect` command you can see the private key:
+Using `zarb inspect` command you can see the private key.

 :::: tabs type:border-card

-::: tab Window
+::: tab 🪟 Window

 ```
 docker run -i --rm -v c:\zarb\:/zarb zarb/zarb key inspect -e /zarb/keystore/validator_key.json